 Actual maturities can differ from contractual maturities due to various factors including the issuers may have the right to call or prepay obligations without call or prepayment penalties.

-As of March 31, 2023, the amortized cost and the fair market value of our held-to-maturity government bond (Level 1) maturing within a year was \$4.5 million.
-As of December 31, 2022, the amortized cost and the fair market value of our held-to-maturity government bond (Level 1) maturing within a year was \$4.4 million and \$4.3 million, respectively.
+As of March 31, 2024 and December 31, 2023, the amortized cost and the fair market value of our held-to-maturity government bond (Level 1) maturing within a year was \$5.2 million.

 8. Factoring of Accounts Receivable